Beyond Relevance: On the Relationship Between Retrieval and RAG Information Coverage: Results

 \subsection{Topic-Level Analysis}

 With all retrieval and generation combinations, we first calculate the topic-level correlation on each benchmark.
 Table~\ref{tab:topic-level-corr} summarizes the Pearson correlation coefficient of the nugget coverage and the retrieval effectiveness using the respective retrieval metric.
-Regardless of the generation pipeline, all generated responses correlate with $\alpha$-nDCG using nugget-based labels, the highest (with the exception of Bullet List on NeuCLIR24, where correlation is equally high across all nugget-based metrics), indicating that RAG pipeline integrating a retrieval system that is capable of retrieving a wide coverage of information is likely to produce a response that also has a high coverage in information.
+Regardless of the generation pipeline, all generated responses correlate with $\alpha$-nDCG using nugget-based labels, the highest (with the exception of Bullet List on NeuCLIR24, where correlation is equally high across all nugget-based metrics), indicating that a RAG pipeline integrating a retrieval system that is capable of retrieving a wide coverage of information is likely to produce a response that also has a high coverage in information.
+The three coverage metrics differ in how they treat redundancy and rank (Figure~\ref{fig:metrics}), which shapes these correlations.
 Nugget-based nDCG@20 also provides a strong indicator.
 However, since it does not penalize the redundancy of retrieving documents with duplicated information, it may overestimate the usefulness of a document for the downstream generation model in a ranking, thus leading to lower correlation to the nugget coverage.
 Interestingly, StRecall, which is a set-based metric, in general, correlates more strongly with the nugget coverage than nDCG@20.
 While it also does not explicitly penalize the model for including redundant documents, it directly evaluates the set of documents, similar to how the downstream generation model uses the retrieval results.
 Therefore, this is a metric that aligns with how retrieval results are being used in the pipeline.
 Since each generation pipeline consumes the retrieval results differently, but always takes documents from the top of the ranking, $\alpha$-nDCG provides the most robust evaluation across downstream pipelines.

 These three metrics all evaluate the retrieval model on the same information objective, which is coverage.
 We can also compare the correlation of RAG nugget coverage with the relevance-based metric that evaluates the retrieval stacks.
 The last row in Table~\ref{tab:topic-level-corr} presents such correlations.
 Note that although the topics are still paired between retrieval and generation evaluation, the objectives are now different, where the labels used in retrieval evaluation are the relevance of each document.\footnote{NeuCLIR24 explicitly tasked the annotators to assess how useful a particular document is for writing a report without considering each piece of information in the document, while RAG24 simply asked the annotators to assess the relevancy. } Therefore, this correlation essentially asks the question: Does a retrieval model that retrieves more relevant documents to the topic provide useful information for downstream generation pipelines to improve nugget coverage?
 In NeuCLIR24, where information needs are complex and rich report requests, higher relevance does not indicate higher nugget coverage (low correlations).
 While in RAG24, where information needs are short queries, relevance-based nDCG is still a reasonable indicator for the final nugget coverage, likely because of the kind of information needs are more likely to be satisfied by a single, very relevant document, thus high coverage is not always needed from the retrieval stack.